manips-sai-org/sai2-interfaces/docs/ui_elements_details/00-fundamentals/README.md

 ## Web Development Basics

-In this section, we will talk about HTML and CSS since knowledge of both topics is needed to create custom interfaces using modules from SAI2-Interfaces.
-This tutorial is not intended to be exhaustive or impart good web programming practices, but rather give a workable template to create an interface using sai2-interfaces.
+In this section, we will talk about HTML and CSS since knowledge of both topics is needed to create custom interfaces using modules from SAI-Interfaces.
+This tutorial is not intended to be exhaustive or impart good web programming practices, but rather give a workable template to create an interface using sai-interfaces.

 ### Hypertext Markup Language (HTML)

-Let's start with a blank SAI2-Interfaces interfaces HTML document:
+Let's start with a blank SAI-Interfaces interfaces HTML document:

 ```
 <!DOCTYPE html>
 <html>
 <head>
 	<meta charset="UTF-8">
-	<title>Sai2 Interface UI</title>
+	<title>Sai Interface UI</title>

 	<!-- Global and utility stylesheets -->
 	<link rel="stylesheet" href="./css/picnic.min.css" type="text/css">